 Objectives and learning outcomes of the module

-3. Discuss the use of quantitative data in public disclosure.
+3. Evaluate the use of data in public discourse.

 Explain how the learning outcomes fit with the programme(s) for which the module will be available:

 The knowledge and understanding delivered in the module and the skills to be developed have been determined with the programme aims in mind – including the overall aim of preparing students for UG study at SOAS.
 Qualitative analysis, numbers-based reasoning and competency with numbers are among programme aims.

 - Seminars: 2 hours per week

 - Introduction: the power of numbers, the problem of innumeracy

 - Presenting numbers in graphics

 - Basic probability and statistics 1: samples and surveys

 - Basic probability and statistics 2: inference and intuition